Who are the External Stakeholders in Restructuring?

 Company B, a petrochemical business with a few chemical plants, is currently receiving pressure from lenders to de-risk.

-The problem on-hand being, the company needs to raise additional capital somehow to fund its growth capex related to building out a new plant.
+The problem is that the company needs to raise additional capital somehow to fund its growth capex related to building out a new plant.

 - Company B is currently generating an EBITDA of $50mm